sartorlab/mint/README.md

 Current bisulfite-conversion + sequencing technologies (e.g. BS-seq and RRBS) are unable to distinguish between 5mC and 5hmC because both marks protect the cytosine from bisulfite-conversion.
 Newer technologies designed to detect only 5hmC (e.g. oxBS-seq and TAB-seq) currently have low-reproducibility and conversion efficiency.
 There are, however, specific antibodies capable of pulling down either 5mC or 5hmC alone.
 These pulldown methods, unfortunately, do not achieve base-pair resolution, and are qualitative in nature.

-We have developed a __m__ethylation __int__egration pipeline using established bioinformatics tools to determine regions of 5mC and 5hmC genome-wide, and newly developed classifiers to attempt to pull apart 5mC regions versus 5hmC regions.
+We have developed a methylation integration pipeline using established bioinformatics tools to determine regions of 5mC and 5hmC genome-wide, and newly developed classifiers to attempt to pull apart 5mC regions versus 5hmC regions.

 ## Methods
 Bisulfite-conversion methods (e.g. BS-seq and RRBS) quantify 5mC + 5hmC levels while pulldown methods (e.g. MeDIP-seq and hMeDIP-seq) give relative 5mC or 5hmC levels.
 We have developed a simple classifier that integrates data from these two classes of experiments to label regions 5mC or 5hmC.